Galen’s medical doctrine dominated the Western and Arab worlds for close to 1500 years.

 • Identification of two types of blood – bright red and dark red.

-• Discovery that the heart has four valves that allow blood to flow in only one direction.
+• Discovery that the heart has four valves and they allow blood to flow in only one direction.

 A Sampling of Galenism’s Failures

-• Belief that diseases were caused by bad air which rose from rotting animal and plant matter.
+• Belief that diseases are caused by bad air from rotting animal and plant matter.

 • Belief that dark blood in the veins is manufactured in the liver to be consumed by the body as food.

 • Belief that brightly colored arterial blood is made by the heart to deliver ‘vital spirits’ to the body.

 • Routine use of bloodletting as a therapy.

 • Belief that arteries are linked to veins by fine blood vessels through which blood and air pass.

 • Belief that microscopic pores in the heart’s septum connect the left and right sides of that organ.

 • Use of Hippocrates system of ‘humors.’
 Hippocrates thought imbalances in the humors of black bile, blood, phlegm, and yellow bile caused disease.
 Galen added his own contribution of four temperaments, one for each humor: